survivejs/webpack-book/manuscript/packages/02_authoring.md

 }
 ```

 The script may need tweaking to fit your purposes.
-But it's enough to give you a rough idea.
-If the `dist-modules` directory is missing, we'll generate it here.
-That's it.
+But it’s enough to give you a rough idea.
+If the `dist-modules` directory is missing, we’ll generate it here.
+That’s it.

 For the build script to work, you have to remember to include the source of the package to the distribution version and to tweak *package.json* `files` field accordingly.